How to stay safe when Trail Running & Hiking

 5. A HEADTORCH

 If you’re planning an outdoor activity during the evening or at night, then you will need a suitable and reliable headtorch, in order to help you navigate safely.
 Always make sure your headtorch is fully charged and ideally carry spare batteries just in case.
-If you’re looking for a super-lightweight emergency headtorch, I highly recommend the PETZL e+LITE ULTRA COMPACT.
-Weighing just 26g, the e+LITE provides 50-lumens of light and also has a whistle integrated into the elastic headband to signal others in an emergency.
+If you’re looking for a super-lightweight emergency headtorch, we highly recommend the PETZL e+LITE ULTRA COMPACT.
+Weighing just 26g, the e+LITE provides 30-lumens of light and also has a whistle integrated into the elastic headband to signal others in an emergency.

-6. AN EMERGENCY SURVIVAL BLANKET
+6. AN EMERGENCY SURVIVAL BLANKET OR BIVVY

 7. FOOD AND HYDRATION